elescj/projects/007-food-picture/README.md

 ## 💻 Methodology
 The following steps outline the end-to-end process used in this project:

-1. **Data (image) processing**
+1. **Data (image) Processing**
-   - **Data Overview**: Examined the dataset to understand variable types, identify duplicates, and assess missing values.
-   - **Initial Data Treatment**: Cleaned and structured the dataset to ensure readiness for exploratory data analysis (EDA).
+   - **Data Retrieval and Preparation**: Extract data from the ZIP file and prepare the training and test data.
+   - **Data Visualization**: Randomly choose a few images and observe their potential features that may be extracted in CNN.
+   - **Data Preprocessing**: Label the data, split into training and test set, normalize the images, and encode the categories.

 2. **Modelling**
    - Trained **Logistic Regression**, **Decision Tree**, and **Random Forest** models separately to forecast customer conversion.